Runtime APIs

 Promise<BundleInfo | null>

-Use it when you only need the installed bundle metadata and do not need the full update state wrapper.
+Use it when you only need installed bundle metadata and do not need the full update state wrapper.

 Channel Discovery